canonical/checkbox/checkbox-ng/docs/manpages/plainbox-dev-analyze.rst

     Report Types
     ============

-    PlainBox ``dev analyze`` command offers a number of reports that can be selected with their respective command line options.
+    Plainbox ``dev analyze`` command offers a number of reports that can be selected with their respective command line options.
 By default, no reports are enabled which may be a little bit confusing but all options can be enabled at the same time.